 Don’t be fooled by the manufacturer name, this is not a pneumatic tool.
 Interstate Pneumatics have put together a fantastic wet sandblaster for pressure washers.

 This model is a good pick if you are looking for good quality, durable, reliable sandblaster that will last through a lot of projects.

 But with quality does come price… This is a relatively expensive model.

-This wet sandblaster kit can handle water pressure up to 3500 PSI with a flor rate of up to 10 gallons of water per minute (GPM).
+This wet sandblaster kit can handle water pressure up to 3500 PSI with a flow rate of up to 10 gallons of water per minute (GPM).

 This makes more than strong enough to handle all your domestic sandblasting projects.
 You get a very long PVC hose, this comes in at 18 foot-long.
-This is great, this length is in that perfect zone, ensuring that you get a steady sand flow, while that extra distance keeps your sand bucket well out of the water of water kickback, which reduces the chances of the sand clumping and blocking the feed.
+This is great, this length is in that perfect zone, ensuring that you get a steady sand flow, while that extra distance keeps your dry silica sand well out of the water of water kickback, which reduces the chances of the dried river sand clumping and blocking the feed.

 The hose is connected to a steel sand wand, this wand has two pipes, one for the sand output and the other ensures proper airflow.

 You don’t get a long pressure washer wand, but you also don’t lose any pressure from having a long pressure wand….

 The nozzle attaches to any standard ¼ inch quick connector.
 The nozzle itself is made from brass.